 The key to charging from a regular power outlet is to carry a charging station in the car.
 Every electric car is sold with a low power charging station that's meant to be a fallback in case you get stuck somewhere.
 It is compact and light enough to always be carried in the car.
 Even though its charging rate is very low, it's better than being completely unable to recharge at all.

 By carrying a charging station in the car you have the freedom to charge at any compatible power outlet.
-Limiting yourself to the low-power station sold with the car limits that freedom.
-There are a few high power compact charging stations that give you a full 6+ kiloWatt charging rate.
+You can use the line-cord charger that came with the car, or buy a higher power charger that can be used if you find a high-power outlet.

 I own an OpenEVSE, a very portable charging station you build as a kit.
 By pressing the setup button you can change the charging rate from 6 amps up to (I think) 40 amps.
 Once selected, the OpenEVSE overrides the charging rate requested by the car, so your charging session fits within the constraints.